Adeyera16/Adeyera16/README.md

 - 👋 Hi, I’m Asimolowo Adeyera
 - 👀 I’m interested in programming
 - 🌱 I’m currently learning with ALX and Stutern
-- 💞️ I’m looking to collaborate on different programming languages
+- 💞️ I’m looking to collaborate on different projects
 - 📫 How to reach me @asimolowoelizabeth@gmail.com

 <!---